 Another reason to visit Maridaki is no other than the staff working here.

 They are all very polite and happy to help and make meal recommendations.
-After your main dish, they will serve you a complimentary dessert that comes free of charge.
+After your main dish, they will serve you a complimentary dessert.

 Discover these 20 authentic local dishes from Crete!